Placements in Secure Accommodation

 When secure accommodation is being considered for any young person it is essential that:

-Whilst secure accommodation involves the restriction of liberty, it should not in any other sense involve or lead to any suspension or disregard of a young person's rights as someone who is looked after by the local authority.
+Whilst secure accommodation involves the restriction of liberty, it should not in any other sense involve or lead to any suspension or disregard of a young person's rights as someone who is looked after by the local authority - attention should be given to ensuring that these rights are protected and that the right to liberty is restricted only in accordance with the law.
+Every child/young person must be offered an advocate.

-Where the decision is made to seek a Secure Accommodation Order the young person must be advised of their legal rights and their case regularly reviewed by a Secure Accommodation Review Panel (see Secure Accommodation (Criteria) Reviews Procedure, Secure Accommodation Review Panels).
+Where the decision is made to seek a Secure Accommodation Order the young person must be advised of their legal rights and their case regularly reviewed by a Secure Accommodation Review Panel.

 Admission to secure accommodation must form part of the Care Plan, with a clear idea about how it fits in to the overall plan.